How To Clean 7 Sneaky Dirty Spots In Your Bedroom

 4. Under the bed

-When’s the last time you voluntarily peeked under your bed?
+When’s the last time you voluntarily peeked under your adjustable bed frame?
 It’s a breeding ground for everything from dust to dropped snacks; don’t wait longer than 2 weeks to clean it.
 If you use that area for storage (like winter clothes), make sure to pack items in vacuum-sealed bags instead of plastic bins, which can trap moisture and lead to mold, according to the American Cleaning Institute.
 A bed skirt is another magnet for dust and hair; make sure to remove it and throw it in the wash every three or four weeks.

 You may never give a thought to cleaning your mattress because it’s almost always covered up.
 But your mattress will stay fresher if you spot clean it every few months with mild detergent or hand soap.
-(A memory foam mattress should never be submerged in water or dry-cleaned, FYI.)
+(A gel memory foam mattress should never be submerged in water or dry-cleaned, FYI.)
 The best way to defend against staining and moisture on any mattress is to use a water-resistant mattress protector and machine wash it every two months; it will also help you sleep cool, which means fewer sweat stains on your mattress.

 Not to gross you out, but pillows accumulate oil, sweat, and dead skin, not to mention allergens like dust and pet hair — none of which are super-visible.
 Because pillows are made from a variety of materials, there’s no one-size-fits-all cleaning “reco.”
 Some can be machine-washed on the gentle cycle and hung dry.
 But memory foam pillows should never be submerged in water; spot clean only.
 To extend the life of your pillow, use a pillow protector that you change and wash weekly with other bedding.
 If your pillow gets stained or spotted, use a little baking soda mixed with salt and water to freshen.